EdvardM/railsgirls-ruby/src/basics.md

 Unless the reader is quite familiar with Ruby and Rails, it is not easy to see what is actually printed.
-Next consider the version that splits up that a bit, using hopefully more human-readable variable names:
+Next consider the version that splits up that a bit, using hopefully human-readable variable names:

 ```ruby
 min_creation_time = Time.now - 7.days